mahima-manik/MGCoin/README.md

 ### Airdrop contract requirements:

-1. 5 percent of the total supply of RDC will be allocated for airdrop so 75,000,000 million rdc.
+1. 5 percent of the total supply of MGC will be allocated for airdrop so 75,000,000 million rdc.
-2. Rather than have a specific airdrop date and time, RDC tokens will be airdropped to asset holders when new transactions occur at RD Land daily over 1 year.
-Therefore every early holder can earn RDC airdrop with every transaction, including their own, within the RD Land ecosystem.
+2. Rather than have a specific airdrop date and time, MGC tokens will be airdropped to asset holders when new transactions occur at RD Land daily over 1 year.
+Therefore every early holder can earn MGC airdrop with every transaction, including their own, within the RD Land ecosystem.
 3. The airdrop reward vesting should last 12 months for the 5 percent allocation.

 Questions:
 1.

 **Design**
-Create an Airdrop contract and call the functions in RDCoin
+Create an Airdrop contract and call the functions in MGCoin

 Data members:
 ```
-uint dropStartTime; // when RDCoin is deployed
+uint dropStartTime; // when MGCoin is deployed
 uint lastDropTime;  // time when last airdrop was done to an address
 uint dropEndTime;   // 12 months after dropStartTime
 uint MAX_LIMIT = 150;